 Plan the app to be as user-friendly as possible.
-Through the viewpoint of the user, you need to view the device from the start to the final step, like shopping or delivering.
+From the viewpoint of the user, you need to view the device from the start to the final step, like shopping or delivering.
 Therefore, user experience is an important factor, as it means that you will not forget anything when taking into account the potential product and customer satisfaction.
 If you are a non-tech person, it is important you hire an experienced MVP development company that understands your vision perfectly and guides you at this stage.

 In order to decide your user flow, the process stages need to be identified and the required steps need to be taken to achieve your main purpose that needs to be clarified.
 Instead of locating and buying the product, and handling and receiving orders, your attention should be on the basic tasks.
 It is now time to describe the characteristics of every stage when all these procedural stages are clearly described.

 - Listing Your MVP Features

 List all the features you wish to include in your product at this point before starting to build the MVP.
-Before completion of the building process, your search for the MVP features list begins.
+Before completion of the building process, your search should be for the MVP features list.

 You need to prioritize them when you have a list of features for every MVP point.
 Asking yourself questions like, What do my users want, to prioritize MVP features?
 Do I deliver something useful to them? and so on.

-First, prioritize all other MVP features: high priority, low priority, medium priority.
+First, prioritize all other MVP features: high priority, low priority, and medium priority.
 Once all features have been arranged, you can assess the scope for the product’s first edition and switch to an MVP.
 You can even build a prototype of MVP if you want to see how your potential product will look.